 - General disorders and administration site conditions: fatigue, malaise

-- Immune System Disorders: drug hypersensitivity including face oedema, angioedema, anaphylactic shock
+- Immune system disorders: drug hypersensitivity including face edema, angioedema, anaphylactic shock

 - Reproductive system and breast disorders: suppressed lactation

-- Respiratory, thoracic and mediastinal disorders: dyspnoea, nasal congestion
+- Respiratory, thoracic and mediastinal disorders: dyspnea, nasal congestion

 - Skin and subcutaneous tissue disorder: dermatitis allergic, erythema, rash